SectorLabs/roughlyfront/README.md

 #### Behaviors without lambda
 The `lambdas` property on a behavior is optional.
 If none is specified, the request is always forwarded to the origin.

+#### CloudWatch subscriptions
+All logs from the Lambda functions are forwarded to emulated CloudWatch log groups.
+These are the same logs that the console displays.
+Adding CloudWatch subscriptions is optional.